-If you keep abreast of industry news, you might be feeling lately like everyone and their dog is starting a mobile programmatic mobile ad buying strategy.
+If you keep abreast of industry news, you might be feeling lately like everyone and their dog is starting programmatic advertising and automating their ad-buying strategy.

 That’s because everyone loves automation; it frees up time and eliminates repetitive manual processes.
 But automation with artificial intelligence, that optimizes ad spend, collects massive amounts of audience data, and has publishers scared it will cause downward pressure on ad pricing and hurt their revenues?!
 That my friends, is automation most marketers would be excited to bring home to meet their parents.

 It’s the holy grail of audience targeting and it’s already being used to transact 82.5% of US digital display ad dollars.
 The general consensus is everyone in the mobile ad space will very soon be conducting business programmatically.
 But as with all topics we discuss here on Mobile Masterminds, we don’t care about the hype.
 We wanted to know what real mobile marketers actually think about transitioning to programmatic; why some are waiting, what they have learned through experimentation, and what they have planned for next year.

 Below are some helpful insights into when to start a mobile programmatic advertising strategy, and some things other marketers have considered, regarding making the programmatic transition.